-I get a LOT of questions from folks outside the USA who would like to purchase Marrying Mr. Darcy.
-Keep in mind that I am the game's designer and publisher, but my distribution is done by a third party, Game Salute.
+I occasionally questions from folks outside the USA who would like to purchase Marrying Mr. Darcy.
+Keep in mind that I am the game's designer and publisher, but my distribution is done by a third party.
 I thought I'd put all the options to purchase Marrying Mr. Darcy and it's expansions in this one blog post, which I will update occasionally when I become aware of new stores or ways to purchase the game.
-Here are ALL the options I currently know about!
+Here are some options I currently know about!

 3. Try the links to the stores below.
 I have come across these stores via various sources of information.
-If you have a store that carries MMD you'd like me to add, just leave a comment or send me a message!
+If you have a store that carries Marrying Mr. Darcy you'd like me to add, just leave a comment or send me a message!